About the Commission

 There are roughly 1,668 condominium association registrations and 29 condominium hotel operator registrations.

 The Commission is authorized to: grant licenses to real estate brokers and salespersons; make specific rules to regulate the professional conduct of brokers and salespersons; inspect client trust funds; suspend or revoke licenses; issue certificates of registration to prelicense schools and continuing education providers; certify prelicense and continuing education instructors; fine licensees for violations of the license laws and rules; and register condominium hotel operators and condominium managing agents (if not broker-exempt).
 In addition the Commission has the responsibility for administering the real estate recovery fund, real estate education fund, and the condominium education trust fund.

 Besides these broad general powers, the Commission has many more specific duties, including developing examinations for broker and salesperson applicants; monitoring the activities of real estate schools, providers and instructors; publishing and disseminating reports; and intervening and defending in court cases involving the real estate recovery fund.

-Under the Condominium Property Regimes, Hawaii Revised Statutes (HRS) Chapter 514A and Condominiums, Chapter 514B, HRS relating to condominium projects located and sold in Hawaii, the Commission is responsible for the registration and issuance of an effective date of a developer’s prepared public report.
+Under the Condominium Property Regime, Hawaii Revised Statutes (HRS) Chapter 514B, HRS relating to condominium projects located and sold in Hawaii, the Commission is responsible for the registration and issuance of an effective date of a developer’s prepared public report.
 The Commission is also responsible for administering the condominium management education fund for educational purposes.
 These purposes include: education and research in the field of condominium management, registration and real estate for the benefit of the public and those required to be registered pursuant to the Condominium Property Act; improvement and more efficient administration of condominium associations; and expeditious and inexpensive procedure for resolving condominium association disputes.